Axway-API-Management-Plus/apim-cli/README.md

 ## Limitations/Caveats
-- see the not completed features
+- API-Method description is not yet supported
+- Method-Level settings such as individual Security, Custom-Policies, etc. aren't supported

 ## Contributing